Sequentially Teaching Sequential Tasks $(ST)^2$: Teaching Robots Long-horizon Manipulation Skills: Results and Discussion

 \subsection{\gls{fmea} Errors}

 Finally, Table \ref{tab: fmea counts} shows the frequencies of the possible errors highlighted in the \gls{fmea} analysis (Table \ref{table:fmea}) that occurred during the experiments.
-The overall percentage of trials having errors is relatively large ($76 \%$ for monolithic and $54.54 \%$ for \seg), highlighting the complexity of the presented long-horizon task and the need for appropriate.
+The overall percentage of trials having errors is relatively large ($76 \%$ for monolithic and $54.54 \%$ for \seg), highlighting the complexity of the presented long-horizon task and its appropriateness for the study.
 The rate for errors related to multiple objects or sub-tasks is higher when using the monolithic method, indicating how focusing on a specific segment improves the teaching signal.
 Curiously, using \seg makes users reach the joint limits more often, which we speculate to be caused by disregarding the path taken by the robot to achieve the current pose between segments.